-We’re a SUNY campus, and that means the cost of attending Buffalo State is affordable and about one-third that of a private college.
+We’re a SUNY campus, and that means the cost of attending Buffalo State is affordable and about one-third that of a private university.
 We're here to help you navigate the financial aid process, from budgeting to available aid programs.

 Type of Aid

 Grants are usually given to students based solely on a demonstration of financial need.